-- NOTE: 1.
-This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Truth Table 2) and after ^tXSR has been met (if the previous state was self refresh). - 2.
-This table describes alternate bank operation, except where noted; i.e., the current state is for bank n and the commands shown are those allowed to be issued to bank m (assuming that bank m is in such a state that the given command is allowable).
+- 1. This table applies when CKE{n-1} was HIGH and CKE_n is HIGH (see Table 7 on page 37) and after ^tXSR has been met (if the previous state was self refresh). - 2.
+This table describes alternate bank operation, except where noted; that is, the current state is for bank n and the commands shown are those allowed to be issued to bank m (assuming that bank m is in such a state that the given command is allowable).
 Exceptions are covered in the notes below. - 3.
-Current state definitions: - Idle: The bank has been precharged, and ^tRP has been met. - Row Active: A row in the bank has been activated, and ^tRCD has been met.
-No data bursts/accesses and no register accesses are in progress. - Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated. - Read w/Auto Precharge
+Current state definitions:

+Idle: The bank has been precharged, and ^tRP has been met.

+Row active: A row in the bank has been activated, and ^tRCD has been met.
+No data bursts/accesses and no register accesses are in progress.

-Precharge
+Read: A READ burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated.

+Write: A WRITE burst has been initiated, with auto precharge disabled, and has not yet terminated or been terminated.

-- Enabled: Starts with registration of a READ command with auto precharge enabled, and ends when ^tRP has - been met.
-Once ${}^{\rm t}{\rm RP}$ is met, the bank will be in the idle state.
-Write w/Auto - Enabled: Starts with registration of a WRITE command with auto precharge enabled, and ends when ^tRP has been met.
-Once ^tRP is met, the bank will be in the idle state.
+Read with auto Starts with registration of a READ command with auto precharge precharge enabled: enabled, and ends when [†]RP has been met.
+After [†]RP is met, the bank

+Write with auto Starts with registration of a WRITE command with auto precharge precharge enabled: enabled, and ends when [†]RP has been met.
+After [†]RP is met, the bank
-NOTE (continued):